Dear Parents/Guardians and Students:

 School Breakfast and Lunch

-In order to participate in the school’s breakfast and lunch program, please send your check or cash along with the completed menu in a sealed envelope to the school by the Friday prior to the new lunch week.
+In order for Paid or Reduced status students to participate in the school’s breakfast and lunch program, please send your check or cash along with the completed menu in a sealed envelope to the school by the Friday prior to the new lunch week.
 Please write each student’s name, grade, and the amount enclosed on the outside of the envelope.
 In the event of a Friday absence, please follow the above procedure upon returning to school.
 Meals may NOT be purchased on a daily basis.

 Student Performance and Evaluation